 By Global Art Daily’s Editorial Board

-︎ Rapport is a section dedicated to analyzing a city’s current cultural scene.
-Written collaboratively by our Editorial Board, this section aims to reflect an objective portrait of a city supplemented by personal opinions from pertinent figures of its local artistic communities.
+︎ Rapport is a section dedicated to reflecting on a city’s current cultural scene.
+Written collaboratively by our Editorial Board, this section aims to take a snapshot of the city at the time of writing.

 The unfortunate rescheduling of its 2020 Expo notwithstanding, Dubai is pushing boldly forward into the third decade of the new millennium.
 Now, as some of us have been fortunate enough to have visited the UAE in the early 2000s, we would like to offer a brief retrospective, by sharing some of these first impressions of the Arabian Gulf metropolis as it anticipates the new decade.

 It goes without saying that Dubai was, at the time of our first visit, a city of much more modest proportions than the metropolis we know today and one which remained, by and large, centered around the mouth of the Dubai Creek and East Jumeirah.
 While many of the megaprojects, including the Dubai Marina, were well underway at this time, the prospect of this Indian Ocean entrepot transforming into the mega-city we know today, remained difficult to imagine.

 The sheer novelty of the city led many foreign observers to shower the city in vitriol.

 The sheer novelty of the city led many foreign observers to shower the city in vitriol.
 With apparent impunity, a number of critics would describe Dubai as a city without ‘culture’ and lacking in ‘authenticity.’
 While it seems, in retrospect, inconceivable to speak of a group of ‘people without a culture,’ this line of attack continued to generate biased tropes of the city and its inhabitants for years to come.